fredimaala/Rental-Car/README.md

 8. Grade is awarded to students who:
    -- Submits and shows a pull request with appropriately structured code.

+# Test's
+To run tests – npx jest
+To run tests with coverage – npx jest --coverage
+Write test to assure 100% coverage.

 # Current business requirements

 - Rental cars are categorized into 4 classes: Compact, Electric, Cabrio, Racer.(olemas)